Let the Sunshine In (film)

 Let the Sunshine In (Un beau soleil intérieur), or Bright Sunshine In, is a 2017 French romantic drama film directed by Claire Denis and starring Juliette Binoche.
 It opened the Directors' Fortnight section of the 2017 Cannes Film Festival.
 At Cannes, it won the SACD Award.

 Plot

-Isabelle, a middle-aged divorced artist, has an unsatisfying relationship with a married banker, Vincent, who enjoys the sex with her but is committed emotionally to his wife.
+Isabelle, a middle-aged divorced artist, has an unsatisfying relationship with a married banker, Vincent, who enjoys sex with her but is committed emotionally to his wife.
 Looking for love, she begins a series of other relationships.

 She meets and feels an instant connection with an actor who, after she sleeps with him, implies he is not separated from his wife despite what he had said earlier.
 She begins sleeping with her ex-husband but picks a fight, ending their relationship.
 Isabelle is wooed eventually by Marc, influential in the art world, who says he wants things to progress slowly and offers a serious relationship.
 However, Isabelle sees a psychic, who tells her that, although the relationship will not last, she should keep looking for the right man.